shyamddesai/operating-system/README.md

 This process happens every day.
 The autograder uses the version of the code found on your repo at 00:00am Montreal Time.

+**Note:** Make sure you DO NOT change the `Makefile` nor the directory structure!
+If you do, the autograder may not be able to compile your code and will probably fail you.

 # Setup #

 ## 1. Setting a public email